 3. Notify the Credit Bureaus

 You should submit (609 dispute letters) for any suspicious accounts, which will force the credit bureaus to attempt to verify them.
-If the accounts can’t be verified they’ll be removed from your credit reports, but take note that bill collectors may still be coming after you for payments.
-The accounts won’t be on your credit reports, but that doesn’t mean they’re removed from all records, everywhere.
+If the accounts can’t be verified, they’ll be removed from your credit reports.
+However, bill collectors may still pursue payments.
 In the next step you’ll learn more about preventing bill collectors from coming after you.

 You’re closing in on the end of the process, but the final step is one of the most important.